Aizera/hugo-notepadium/content/post/ike-silkfield-s-lore.md

 Suddenly, she seems to no longer be able to breathe.
 An abundant mass of water gushes into her nose and mouth; she drowns.

 Finally awoken from her dream, she fiercely sits up on her bed.
-Her entire body is drenched in sweat, and she finds herself unable to draw a proper breath.
-It feels as if she had perished in a gruesome manner, and miraculously returned back to life.
+Her entire body is drenched in sweat; she's unable to draw a proper breath.
+It is as if she had perished in a gruesome manner, but miraculously returned to life.
 As the days went on, she begins to discover a tinge of energy imbued in the core of her body.

 It is her first taste of power.